vmfernandes/vmfernandes.github.io/_pages/field-and-adventure.md

 ### TROODOS Network - 2017
 <br/><img src='/images/Cyprus_TROODOS.png'>

-During March and September 2017 I joined the team led by my PhD colleague Chris Ogden to service ad subsequently pull-in the Imperial College seismic network (TROODOS) in Cyprus.
+During March and September 2017 I joined the team led by my PhD colleague Chris Ogden to service and subsequently pull-in the Imperial College seismic network (TROODOS) in Cyprus.
 These stations were deployed in collaboration with the Cyprus Geological Survey, capitalising on unoccupied seismograph vaults and other public buildings such as Forestry commission tool sheds!

 ### Québec–Maine across three sutures Network - 2015
 <br/><img src='/images/Rutgers-QMIII.png'>